FanzOfLenaZavaroni/fanzoflenazavaroni.github.io/my-collections/_posts/theatre/1980/1980-06-17-the-new-theatre-cardiff.md

 subtitle: The Treorchy Male Choir In Concert with Y Triban and Lena Zavaroni.
 description: The Treorchy Male Choir In Concert with Y Triban and Lena Zavaroni.
 post_description: The Treorchy Male Choir In Concert with Y Triban and Lena Zavaroni.
-images: /assets/images/locations/new-theatre-cardiff.jpg
-categories: [Theatres, New Theatre Cardiff, OnThisDay17June]
+categories: ["Theatre-New Theatre, Cardiff", OnThisDay17June]
 ---

 <h2 id="infobox1" class="infobox"><a href="#infobox1">Performers</a></h2>